Cultural depictions of Stonehenge: Art and mythology

 Pile of Stone-henge!
 So proud to hint yet keepThy secrets, thou lov'st to stand and hearThe plain resounding to the whirlwind's sweepInmate of lonesome Nature's endless year.

 Turner's and Constable's paintings were arranged for a romantic effect and deviated from the actual state of the stones.
 Turner particularly added stones that were not there in reality and those that were, were incorrect in their dimensions.
 Throughout the nineteenth century, a new motive emerged in the depictions of Stonehenge, that of an anti-pagan approach, with paintings by the likes of William Overend Geller, with his painting The Druid's Sacrifice in 1832.
 In the novel Tess of the d'Urbervilles by Thomas Hardy, the main character, Tess, is captured by the police at Stonehenge, the 'heathen' nature of the setting being used to highlight the character's temperament.

 The image of Stonehenge became adapted in the twentieth century by those wishing to advertise using a monument viewed as a symbol of Britain.
 The Royal Navy exploited this sense of identification by naming an S-class destroyer and one of their S-class submarines HMS Stonehenge.
 The Shell Oil Company commissioned the artist Edward McKnight Kauffer to paint a series of posters during the interwar period, to be used to encourage tourism by car owners.
 Stonehenge was one of those depicted.
+Vivienne Westwood, the British fashion designer, uses the Stonehenge image in the Men's fashion line label.